kirtimishraa/Cpp/CPP_Notes.md

   - One major issue with structs was invariants: to enforce rules, we had to write extra functions, but it was up to the programmer to call them and the compiler couldn’t enforce it.
   - But In classes, we can hide fields (private), so they can only be modified through methods.
 This lets the compiler enforce our rules.

+ - Constant
+    const object don;t call Non-cont member function/Method, that also needs to be const Neither the const method modify non-const dta member But Const member functions/Method can modify non-members (such as local variables and function parameters)